thenil3sh/calculator/README.md

 - [ ] (Known Issue) Starting an equation with `(-)` operator doesn't work at all.
 - [x] Approximation when number is too large to display
 - [x] Some (valid) results are way too precised.
+- [ ] (Known Issue) Copy to Clipboard, never works
+- [ ] Reduce computations for explicit alignments on x-axis
 - [ ] ~~(Maybe) Add more operations~~
 - [ ] ~~(Maybe) Add other mathematical functions...~~